-Reverse Charge VAT – are you prepared for the change?
+Reverse Charge VAT – Top tips

 The simple fact is that you can’t do Reverse Charge VAT without new software.
 No matter how small your business is, you’re not going to be able to manage with a biro and a book.
 There’s no point in putting your head in the sand and ignoring what’s coming.
 This is no time to be an ostrich!